Prime Minister inspects Thanh Hoa site for strategic petroleum reserve

-On March 29, Prime Minister Pham Minh Chinh visited and surveyed the proposed site for a strategic petroleum reserve at the Nghi Sơn Economic Zone.
+On March 29, Prime Minister Pham Minh Chinh visited the Nghi Son Economic Zone in Thanh Hoa Province to survey the proposed site for a strategic petroleum reserve.

 Vietnam PM eyes strategic oil reserve project to bolster energy security - Ảnh 1.